 As an active investor and board member, Takeoff Partners’ Markko Vaarnas has seen many integrations first hand.
 The mergers of Global Intelligence Alliance (GIA) were educational in many ways and left Markko with valuable lessons on integrating after acquisition as well as during mergers.

 In 2003, GIA merged with Mc3Intel with the intention of bringing the GIA offering to the North American market.
-This merger proved to be very educational as some unforeseen challenges occurred.
+This merger proved to be very educational, as some unforeseen challenges occurred.
 The core of the challenges was the difference in business models, cultures and strategies, as well as practical issues such as geographical distance and time zones.
 These are all important aspects to consider in integration processes, and in this case there wasn’t perhaps a strong enough strategy in place.

 In late 2008, GIA integrated with several companies, expanding offices from 4 to 9.
-This time the mergers went smoother as all the merging offices had been collaborating in the past.
+This time the mergers went more smoothly, as all the merging offices had been collaborating in the past.
 A lot of effort was put into the merger process in terms of strategy, systems, and an internal training program.
 An integration process with clear objectives and a timeline for completion helped keep the process on track.

 As shown in the example of GIA, it’s important to ensure enough facetime between the key people, whether it is live or using a video communication tool.
 Collaboration needs to happen on all levels and between offices.
-A shared goal boosts this – it’s important to ensure that there is a shared exciting vision and a strategy to get there.
+A shared goal boosts this – it’s important to ensure that there is an exciting, shared vision and a strategy to get there.
 This works as a motivating factor.
-In special organisational situations such as integrations, the role of excellent leadership management is crucial.
-Leaders across the organisation should share and show the same values and people need to be treated fairly.
+In special organizational situations such as integrations, the role of excellent leadership management is crucial.
+Leaders across the organization should share and show the same values and people need to be treated fairly.

 Over the years, some communicational and management tools have developed and they help execution of integration processes.
-The basic principles of how companies integrate successfully however come back to the key factors trust, collaboration and leadership, in the past, now and most likely in the future.
+The basic principles of how companies integrate successfully, however, come back to the key factors trust, collaboration and leadership, in the past, now and most likely in the future.